EmreYavas/emreyavas.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This is the source code for Emre Yavaş's public academic and non academic website.
+It was adapted from Jon Barron's excellent personal website(https://jonbarron.info/).
+I would like to thank him for generously sharing his website's source code with the community and for helping others build their own sites.